Facebook

 Can we sell electricity to PG&E at a good price?

-How much will such a biomass facility cost?
 What is the source of funding?

 How does your project affect the community?
 Jobs?
 Water usage?
 Traffic?